 The gospel is a gift, salvation is a gift.
 Salvation itself cannot, therefore, be forced or manipulated upon anyone.
 You can force wrap a person in a poster that says «saved by Jesus» but unless the heart is moved the poster is just a liar.
 No one is saved by joining your group or sign their name under a list of dogmas and doctrines.
 Doctrines don’t save.
 People can even agree with doctrines and still not be saved.
 It’s not what’s on paper that matters, it’s what is in the heart.
 Only Christ blood saves.
 And His kingdom will not be built with people who disagree but are only there because they dared not speak against Him.
 It will not be built on people who’s inner heart is in an uproar.
 That is why if you suppress people’s right to speak differences of thought or silence people to submission, what you might do is actually hinder their salvation.
 It’s better their voices are heard and questions addressed, then at least you might allow them to be ready.
 But if you force them to hide their worries and uproar to fake-fit in then they are not ready for Christ return.
 Dialogue is therefore good.

-Right now God is trying to reach into people's heart to find His people whom will get access to His kingdom on a new earth, with a rule that will purely be love-based.
+Right now God is trying to reach into people’s hearts to find His people who will get access to His kingdom on a new earth, with a rule that will purely be love-based.

 Big preachers & independent preachers

 In the past years, I saw three great preachers with large followers who have preached the truth and fought the good fight for a long time be ensnared to preach the doctrines of assumptions as facts and having a great impact.
 In their speeches, they hit the Bible and said: «It’s in here, it’s in here.
 It’s a fact» and then adding statements of ‘fear’ to everyone who didn’t see it.
 But looking at the verses he said was «fact» I saw his conclusion nowhere in them.
 But for everyone who didn’t check they only remembered the tapping on the book and the words: it’s in there.